-- Nodes know only the cost to their neighbors; not the topology - Nodes can talk only to their neighbors using messages - 3.
+- Nodes know only the cost to their neighbors; not the topology - Nodes communicate only with their neighbors using messages - 3.
 All nodes run the same algorithm concurrently - 4.
 Nodes and links may fail, messages may be lost

 Distance Vector Algorithm